paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 (2) A national test providing an opportunity for course credit at an institution of higher learning as so described.

+(3) A national test that evaluates prior learning and knowledge and provides an opportunity for course credit at an institution of higher learning as so described.

 **(b) Amount.—** The amount of educational assistance payable under this chapter for a test described in subsection (a) is the lesser of—

 (1) the fee charged for the test; or

 (2) the amount of entitlement available to the individual under this chapter at the time of payment for the test under this section.

-**(c) Charge Against Entitlement.—** The number of months of entitlement charged an individual under this chapter for a test described in subsection (a) shall be determined at the rate of one month (rounded to the nearest whole month) for each amount paid that equals—
+**(c) Charge Against Entitlement.—** The number of months of entitlement charged an individual under this chapter for a test described in subsection (a) shall be pro-rated based on the actual amount of the fee charged for the test relative to the rate for 1 month payable—

 (1) for the academic year beginning on August 1, 2011, $1,460; or

 (2) for an academic year beginning on any subsequent August 1, the amount for the previous academic year beginning on August 1 under this subsection, as increased by the percentage increase equal to the most recent percentage increase determined under section 3015(h).

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 115–48, title I, § 108(b), (d), Aug.
-16, 2017, 131 Stat.
-978, provided that, applicable to a test taken on or after Aug.
-1, 2018, this section is amended as follows—

-(1) in subsection (a), by adding at the end the following new paragraph:

-“(3) A national test that evaluates prior learning and knowledge and provides an opportunity for course credit at an institution of higher learning as so described.”; and

-(2) in subsection (c)—

-(A) by striking “shall be determined at the rate of one month (rounded to the nearest whole month)” and inserting “shall be pro-rated based on the actual amount of the fee charged for the test relative to the rate for 1 month”; and

-(B) by striking “for each amount paid that equals” and inserting “payable”.

-See 2017 Amendment notes below.

 #### Amendments
 2017—Subsec. (a)(3).
 Pub.
 L. 115–48, § 108(b)(1), added par.
 (3).